sethjuarez/vision/README.md

 ![STORAGE](/imgs/14-Storage.png)

-2. Go to Static Websites in the left hand pane and pull out the URL in the window that comes up
+2. Go to "Static website" in the left hand pane and pull out the URL in the window that comes up

 ![STORAGEURL](/imgs/15-storageurl.png)